Gregor Horvatič

-Gregor Horvatič (born 21 December 1977) is a Slovenian politician and football manager, former president of Slovenian Democratic Youth (SDM).
+Gregor Horvatič (born 21 December 1977) is a Slovenian politician, engineer and football manager, former president of Slovenian Democratic Youth (SDM).
 Currently he leads the department of communications, public relations, and public affairs in NK Dob (Dob Football Club).
 On national football level he is a Member of International Commission of The Football Association of Slovenia (Nogometna zveza Slovenije). or NZS).

 Life

 Horvatič was born in Ljubljana.
 He resides in Dob, Municipality of Domžale.
+He studied environmental protection and utility engineering in Ljubljana.

+In the field of environmental protection he attend first time as a delegate upon invitation of the UN Environment Programme on the Ministerial Session on “Green Transition in the Mediterranean: From Decision to Actions “ which was organized by UNEP in Portorož, Slovenia within the 23rd Meeting of the Contracting Parties (COP23) to the Barcelona Convention in December 2023.

 Political career

 Horvatič joined the Slovenian Democratic Youth in 1997.
 He was elected chairman of the organization at the Congress of SDM in Maribor on 17 May 2008.

 Before the election to chairman of the Slovenian Democratic Youth, Horvatič was a member of the National Board of SDM, member of permanent commission of the National Youth Council of Slovenia, chairman of municipality board of SDM Domžale (2003-2009), board and supervisory commission member in the Youth Council of Domzale municipality, and worked as a team leader at a local youth community center Domžale municipality.

 On an international youth policy level Horvatič was active as a member of international group of SDM.
 He was most active in the International Young Democrat Union, the Youth of the European People's Party, Democrat Youth Community of Europe, and the Youth Union of the Alps region, Jungen Alpenregion.
 On international policy level he also cooperated with the Konrad Adenauer Foundation.